lzim/teampsd/resources/training_guides/mtl_how_osf/osf_project_registration.md

 - Registrations cannot be deleted and are irreversible
 -	Withdrawing a registration will leave the metadata (title, contributors, DOI, etc)
 -	All submitted registrations will be in a "pending" state until all admins approve the registration (email sent with links) or 48 hours pass (whichever comes first)
--	OSF’s auto-save feature does not always work (See['Edit a Draft Registration'](https://www.google.com))
+-	OSF’s auto-save feature does not always work (See ['Edit a Draft Registration'](https://github.com/lzim/teampsd/blob/osf_project_registration_jl_01_28_2020/resources/training_guides/mtl_how_osf/osf_project_registration.md#edit-a-draft-registration-httpshelposfiohcen-usarticles360019930933-edit-a-draft-registration))

 ## Creating a Registration
 ### Registering Your Project (https://help.osf.io/hc/en-us/articles/360019930893-Register-Your-Project)